 While this research focused on specific blood proteins, other blood tests being investigated for Alzheimer’s disease diagnosis or prediction focus on blood lipids (fats) and small molecules in blood that reflect the functioning of various metabolic pathways.
-ADDF-funded investigator Dr. Eugenia Trushina at Mayo Clinic is developing a diagnostic blood test for people with MCI at risk of developing dementia from Alzheimer’s, based on “metabolomics”, which presents a snapshot of metabolic processes and may be relevant to the disease process.
+ADDF-funded investigator Dr. Eugenia Trushina at Mayo Clinic is developing a diagnostic blood test for people with MCI at risk of developing dementia from Alzheimer’s that is based on “metabolomics”, which present a snapshot of metabolic processes relevant to Alzheimer's disease.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.